grihabor/postgres-copy-binary/README.md

 # postgres-binary-format

-The package provides a parser for postgres `COPY FROM WITH BINARY` format
+Provides a parser from postgres `COPY FROM WITH BINARY` format into pyarrow / pandas / numpy

 ## Links